Praetorian DASS: Countermeasure Dispenser Systems

-On 25 July 2018, Saab received an order from BAE Systems for development of the Smart Dispenser System (SDS), a pyrotechnic smart self-protection system for the Royal Air Force’s (RAF) Typhoons and future Eurofighter opportunities.
+On 25 July 2018, Saab received an order from BAE Systems for development of the Smart Dispenser System (SDS), a pyrotechnic smart self-protection system for the Royal Air Force's (RAF) Typhoons and future Eurofighter opportunities.
 "This new smart dispenser system provides a significant increase in self-protection capability to defeat modern threats by dispensing optimised countermeasure sequences and directions.
 SDS will significantly enhance the combat survivability of the Eurofighter Typhoon", says Anders Carp, head of Saab business area Surveillance.
 "Saab´s electromechanical self-protection system BOL has been in use on Eurofighter since its inception, and we are now looking forward to strengthening the platform’s countermeasure capability through SDS."
 The development and integration work of SDS will be carried out at the Saab site in Sweden and finished around 2020.

 Towed Radar Decoy (TRD)

 In addition to the onboard ECM, another active countermeasure is the Towed Radar Decoy or TRD.
 Either one or two Ariel Mk II TRD from Leonardo will be carried in the rear of starboard wingtip pod, and deployed from the pod on a 100 m long Kevlar cable containing a FibreOptic link and a separate power line.
-The Ariel Mk II is a development of BAE Systems Ariel system which has already been successfully deployed on RAF Tornado's and Nimrod's but is physically smaller to enable carriage in the Typhoon's pods.
+The Ariel Mk II is a development of BAE Systems Ariel system which was successfully deployed on RAF Tornados and Nimrods but is physically smaller to enable carriage in the Typhoon's pods.
 The TRD can tolerate speeds of up to Mach 2 and loads of + 9 / -3g and will be capable of being recovered or jettisoned as the situation requires.

 The TRDs are effective against a variety of different radar systems like monopulse, TWS (Track While Scan) or CLOS (Command Line Of Sight) radars.
 As the TRD is an offboard jammer, radar systems featuring a home on jam mode (HOJ) will not be able to directly lock on to the aircraft itself.
 The effectiveness is further enhanced by the release of Chaff clouds making the decoy a more attractive target for the missile.